techtabu/aws-java-examples/README.md

 You can follow [aws tutorial](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) for setting up region and credentials.

-I will try to use SDK 2.x version.
-There is a quite a bit of changes from v1.x to v2.x.
+These examples are set to use SDK 2.0 version.
 Please follow the [migration guide](https://docs.aws.amazon.com/sdk-for-java/v2/migration-guide/what-is-java-migration.html) for if you have any questions regarding the changes.